 To drop a class or drop out of college, the first step is to stop at Student Success in Old Main.
-If it is not possible to stop in at the Dean’s office, it is important to contact the office via phone or in writing.
-A withdrawal notice will be issued, requiring a number of signatures from across campus notifying the respective offices of the student’s intent to leave school.
-Failure to follow this formal process easily can result in serious consequences to the student in the form of receiving all “F” grades on your permanent record for the work not completed.
+If it is not possible to stop in at Student Success, it is important to contact the office via phone, 701.671.3000.
+For more information on the drop/withdrawal process visit https://www.ndscs.edu/paying-college/drops-withdrawals-refunds-procedures-deadlines.
+Failure to follow the withdrawal/drop procedures can result in serious consequences to the student in the form of receiving all “F” grades on your permanent record for the work not completed.
 This also may result in unnecessary cost to you in other ways, such as not having certain costs credited on a timely basis.

 The responsibility for returning the unearned aid is shared by both the college and the student.
 Both aid that was disbursed and aid that could have been disbursed, are included.
 The college must return its portion first.
 The student’s account is charged for it, and the respective Title IV account is credited for the same amount.
 Therefore, the student may end up with an amount due to the college.
 Of course, in most cases, NDSCS would first have credited a student’s account for the charges involved.
 (The actual refund percentages on these charges will be covered later.)
 That credit on an account may be enough to satisfy the required return of the unearned aid.
 The college’s share of the unearned and/or earned aid is computed using the same percentage process already covered above.
 For example, if a student attended 25 percent of the term, NDSCS would consider he or she earned 25 percent of the institutional charges and would return up to 75 percent towards the student’s unearned financial aid amount.
 Again, this goes through 60 percent of the term.